 All wrongful death lawsuits are unique in that they seek to provide accountability and compensation specifically for the losses suffered by the surviving family member.
 When a loved one is killed because of the misconduct of another, more than just the victim is harmed.
 Families suffer tremendously.
 Wrongful death statutes therefore give those close family members the right to bring a legal claim seeking redress for their own unique losses.

-Similar to other civil claims, to file a Florida wrongful death lawsuit the plaintiff must generally show that their loved one’s death was caused by another’s negligent or intentional conduct.
+Similar to other civil claims, to file a Palm Beach FL wrongful death lawsuit the plaintiff must generally show that their loved one’s death was caused by another’s negligent or intentional conduct.
 In addition, the family member must show that they suffered loss of financial support, love, comfort, care, assistance, and general society that was provided by the victim.

 The plaintiff in these cases is capable of recovering both economic and noneconomic damages.
 For example, a wife who loses a husband in a construction accident may be able to file a wrongful death lawsuit to recover her husband’s total lifetime expected earnings that were lost as a result of the accident, money for funeral expenses, and medical costs.
 In addition, plaintiffs who file these lawsuits can seek to recover a variety of other damages, such as lost insurance benefits, pain, suffering, mental anguish, and loss of companionship.